No Friendlies in Sight

 "Um, excuse me?"

-The trio of "You will die!", "Mortal!" and an inarticulate growl were answer enough, all three muskets pointed in her general direction.
+The triple shout of "You will die!", "Mortal!" and an inarticulate growl were answer enough, all three muskets pointed in her general direction.
 Suddenly, her danger sense screamed at her to move!
 Unthinking, the girl launched herself from her hiding spot, the bushes there perforated a split second later by a hail of bullets.
 These weapons were roaring like gatlings, not muskets, flashing continuously!
 Panicking, Shantae ran out of cover, her boots splashing thick liquid.
 Her danger sense screamed again, she was practically feeling the aiming lines swinging around, searching for her.
 She dashed away along the shore, zig-zagging as her danger sense was prickling haphazardly with potential hits, bullets zipping by.

 And if that wasn't enough, angry hisses sounded ahead just as she was about to hide behind a bend as the channel was making a right turn.
 Two spiky apes jumped at her, erupting from bushes on the opposite shore.
 Shantae still ran to the right, dodging one fireball.
 Then, more angry hisses from behind!
 Dreading what she'd see, the girl took a look over her shoulder only to see the two brown beasts stalking purposefully towards the Zombies, ignoring her.
 What had just happened?